 The appendix describes the model in detail.
-We use mathematical equations to project the changing numbers of individuals who are susceptible, infected, hospitalized, recovered, and deceased.
-The model incorporates key features of the virus and uses iterated filtering [6] to estimate daily transmission rates in Austin from a combination of local hospital data and cell-phone mobility data [7], and vaccination rates by age group in the Austin MSA provided by Texas DSHS [3].
+We use mathematical equations to project the changing numbers of individuals who are susceptible, infected, hospitalized, recovered, deceased, and vaccinated.
+The model incorporates key features of the virus and vaccination rates by age group in the Austin MSA [3].
+The daily transmission rate is estimated using iterated filtering [5] from a combination of local hospital and cell-phone mobility data [6].
 The projections below make the following assumptions:

-- Epidemic seeding: February 17, 2020 with 1 infected adult - Transmission rates are modulated by age-specific contact patterns, with contacts among children elevated during the school year [8]. - Following infection, cases go through multiple stages of infection:

-Stage 1: Pre-symptomatic and non-contagious for an average of 2.9 days

-Stage 2: Pre-symptomatic contagious for an average of 2.3 days

-Stage 3: Symptomatic or asymptomatic contagious for an average of 4 days (43% of infections remain asymptomatic and have 33% lower infectiousness than symptomatic cases)

-- Cases may be hospitalized or die at rates that depend on age and risk group.
-For unvaccinated cases infected by non-Delta variants: - The overall infection hospitalization rate (IHR) is 4.2% [1] - The overall infection fatality rate (IFR) is 0.54% [9] - The length of hospital stays are estimated from the local data and change through time. - Vaccines lower the risk of infection by 80% starting two weeks after receiving a first dose and by 96% starting two weeks after receiving a second dose [10]. - The Delta variant is 64% more transmissible and 80% more likely to cause infected individuals to be hospitalized [1,2].
-We estimate that Delta had become the dominant variant in Texas by June 21, 2021, and as of July 16 is expected to comprise approximately 87% (95% CI: 85%-90%) of infections [11,12].
+- Epidemic seeding: February 17, 2020 with 1 infected adult - Transmission rates are modulated by age-specific contact patterns, with contacts among children elevated during the school year [7]. - Following infection, cases go through multiple stages of infection: - Stage 1: Pre-symptomatic and non-contagious for an average of 2.9 days - Stage 2: Pre-symptomatic contagious for an average of 2.3 days - Stage 3: Symptomatic or asymptomatic contagious for an average of 4 days (43% of infections remain asymptomatic and have 33% lower infectiousness than symptomatic cases) - Cases may be hospitalized or die at rates that depend on age and risk group.
+For unvaccinated cases infected by non-Delta variants: - The overall infection hospitalization rate (IHR) is 4.2% [1] - The overall infection fatality rate (IFR) is 0.54% [8] - The length of hospital stays is estimated from the local data and changes through time. - Vaccines lower the risk of infection by 80% starting two weeks after receiving a first dose and by 96% starting two weeks after receiving a second dose [9]. - The Delta variant is 64% more transmissible and increases hospitalization risk by 80% relative to prior variants [1,2].
+Delta variant decreases vaccine efficacy at preventing infection by 6% (Bernal et al. 2021).
+We estimate that Delta became the dominant variant in Texas by June 21, 2021, and comprised approximately 93% (95% CI: 92-94%) of infections as of July 28 [10,11].

-COVID-19 in Austin through July 2, 2021
+COVID-19 in Austin through July 28, 2021

-On our Austin COVID-19 healthcare forecasting dashboard [13], we provide daily estimates of the effective reproduction number, R(t) (Figure 1).
+Our Austin COVID-19 healthcare forecasting dashboard [12] provides daily estimates of the effective reproduction number, R(t) (Figure 1).
 This quantity indicates the contagiousness of the virus at a given point in time and roughly corresponds to the average number of people a typical case will infect.
 Measures to slow or prevent transmission, such as social distancing and wearing facemasks, can reduce the reproduction number.
 Immunity acquired either through past infection or vaccination can also reduce the reproduction number.
 If R(t) is greater than one, then an epidemic will continue to grow; if R(t) is less than one, it will begin to subside.
 By tracking R(t), we can detect whether policies and individual-level behaviors are having the desired impact and project cases, hospitalizations and deaths into the future.

-Figure 1: The 7-day average effective reproduction number, R(t), of the COVID-19 pandemic in Austin from February 17, 2020 to July 2, 2021.
+Figure 1: The 7-day average effective reproduction number, R(t), of the COVID-19 pandemic in Austin from February 17, 2020 to July 28, 2021.
 R(t) is an epidemiological quantity used to describe the contagiousness of a disease.
 An epidemic is expected to continue if R(t) is greater than one and to end if R(t) is less than one.
 This epidemic threshold of R(t) = 1 is indicated by a horizontal dashed line.
 R(t) can be interpreted as the average number of people that an infected case will infect.
 The value of R(t) depends on the basic infectiousness of the disease, the number of people that are susceptible to infection, and the impact of social distancing, mask wearing and other measures to slow transmission.
-The solid line gives the mean daily estimates, and the shaded ribbon indicates the 95% credible interval.
+The solid line gives the mean daily estimate and the shaded ribbon indicates the 95% credible interval.